rafaco/UnlimitedMultiBattles/README.md

 1. Install [AutoHotKey](https://www.autohotkey.com/) for Windows in your PC.
 2. Download a copy of our script [UnlimitedMultiBattles.ahk](https://github.com/rafaco/UnlimitedMultiBattles/blob/master/UnlimitedMultiBattles.ahk).
 3. Right click on the downloaded file and press "Compile", your own exe will be generated in the same folder.

+# Disclaimer:
+This application is not an autoclicker and it works using standard hotkeys.
+Periodically, we quickly swap to the game window, press a in-game hotkey to replay and restore the window you were in.
+You could get exactly the same results by periodically pressing ```Alt```+```Tab``` (swap window), ```R``` (replay) and ```Alt```+```Tab``` again (restore window).

+I believe this is not against the T&C of the game, as it just automatise the most annoying and less creative part of this game by using the hotkeys provided by the game itself.
+It also encourage players to spend more gems as they will run out of energy quicker.
+Please, let me know if I'm wrong.

 # License
 ```